-During her two terms as Chair, Commissioner Kowalski promoted initiatives for shared county-local services to reduce costs and increase efficiency.
-As a result of work by Commissioner Kowalski and her colleagues on the Raritan Valley Rail Coalition, NJ Transit began direct service to New York on the Raritan Valley Railroad line for weekday trains during off-peak hours.
+Commissioner Kowalski has promoted initiatives for shared county-local services to reduce costs and increase efficiency.
+As a result of work by Commissioner Kowalski and her colleagues on the Raritan Valley Rail Coalition, NJ TRANSIT began direct service to New York on the Raritan Valley Railroad line for weekday trains during off-peak hours.

 Commissioner Kowalski has served as the Commissioner liaison to the Human Services Advisory Council and member of the Open Space, Recreation, and Historic Preservation Trust Fund.

-The Commissioner has a master's degree in Journalism from New York University, and a Bachelor of Arts from Hunter College, where she graduated summa cum laude and Phi Beta Kappa.
+The Commissioner has a master's degree in journalism from New York University, and a Bachelor of Arts from Hunter College, where she graduated summa cum laude and Phi Beta Kappa.
 She is a resident of Cranford.

-- Executive Committee (Secretary)
+- Executive Committee (Third Vice Chair)

-- Project Prioritization Committee (Vice Chair)
+- Planning & Economic Development Committee (Vice Chair)

 - Freight Initiatives Committee (Member)